LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition

 \subsection{Age-invariant Attention from Teacher}

-Generally, among the informative knowledge that can be exploited from the teacher, the attention mechanism \cite{ADL_CITE, Singh_2017_ICCV, Wei_2017_CVPR, Zagoruyko_2017_AT, CAM_CMU} to make decisions is one of the key aspects to enhance the power of a teacher as well as improve the knowledge of student $\mathcal{S}$.
+Generally, among the informative knowledge that can be exploited from the teacher, the attention mechanism \cite{Zagoruyko_2017_AT, ADL_CITE, CAM_CMU} to make decisions is one of the key aspects to enhance the power of a teacher as well as to improve the knowledge of student $\mathcal{S}$.
 This is also consistent with our visual experience where attention information is important for human to possess details and coherence.
 Therefore, in this section, we propose an attentive distillation process making the student $\mathcal{S}$ enhanced with desired properties, especially the age-invariant factor.
 Particularly, to obtain the age-invariant property for $\mathcal{S}$, in the simplest approach, one can derive a teacher function with that capability (i.e. \textit{map the input image $I$ to an age-invariant latent feature space}) and exploit the attention information from that teacher.
 However, obtaining this teacher function is not an easy task.

-Although some previous disentangled learning approaches have been introduced in literature \cite{HFA, DAL, OECNN} , most of them rely on the assumption that ID and age attributes can be linearly factorized in embedding domain.
+Although some previous disentangled learning approaches have been introduced in literature \cite{DAL, OECNN, HFA} , most of them rely on the assumption that ID and age attributes can be linearly factorized in embedding domain.
 Moreover, the training data for these approaches are still limited.
 Meanwhile, we argue that this goal can still be practically achieved from an alternative teacher who can show its student about age-sensitive regions of the face.
 From that instruction, the student can generalize its knowledge by adaptively paying more attention to the remaining face regions to reduce the sensitivity to age factor.